didreamerssystem/SystemPride/docs/content/staff/compatibility.md

 - [Vortex](https://github.com/jagrosh/Vortex/wiki) (fuzzy)

 ::: warning
-In most cases, PluralKit will match log messages by the ID of the deleted message itself.
+In most cases, SystemPride will match log messages by the ID of the deleted message itself.
 However, some bots (marked with *(fuzzy)* above) don't include this in their logs.
-In this case, PluralKit will attempt to match based on other parameters, but there may be false positives.
+In this case, SystemPride will attempt to match based on other parameters, but there may be false positives.

 **For best results, use a bot marked *(precise)* in the above list.**
 :::